-Ranking is a theme that comes up regularly among padel players, some of whom believe that the FFT scale protects well-ranked players.
+Ranking is a theme that comes up regularly among players of padel, a part of which believes that the FFT scale protects well-ranked players.

 France should soon pass the bar 9 ranked players.
 The level is rising with more and more good tennis players getting into it, and the seats are expensive.
 We are far from the beginnings of the activity, where only a handful of players made tournaments.

-Those who were among the first to play padel in competition quickly entered the Top 100, and some managed to stay there for a while, even sometimes winning very few matches in a season.
-At a time when P2000 did not exist, well ranked players did not hesitate to drive for miles to play P500 and P1000, which were much rarer than today.
+Those who were among the first to play padel in competition quickly entered the Top 100, and some have managed to stay there for a while, even sometimes winning very few games in a season.
+At a time when the P2000 did not exist, well ranked players did not hesitate to drive for miles to play P500 and P1000, which were much rarer than today.

 They were therefore present in all tournaments, entered directly into the final phase, and even if they lost straight away, they managed to hold on thanks to the points they scored.
 Their ranking was self-sustaining sort of, and there was a period when he was really difficult for some to climb the rankings.

 You have to realize that at that time, a good part of the best French players were participating in the P500, which made the distribution of points random, and all the best French were present in P1000; the very difficult printing possibilities and therefore to leave empty-handed in some ways, were multiplied.

 Current responses to the problem

-First, the number of padel players has exploded and with it the number of tournaments.
+First, the number of players from padel exploded and with it the number of tournaments.
 We see today that P500 are organized all over France, and therefore it is easier for players who do not have a very good ranking but who are playing well to score points quickly.